charlestang/better-extended-live-archive/readme.txt

 This section describes how to install the plugin and get it working.

 1. Upload the `better-extended-live-archive` directory and its content to your `wp-content/plugins/` directory.
-1. Make sure the `cache` directory permission are set to 0777 (refer to your webhost knowledge-base if need be).
+2. Make sure the `cache` directory permission are set to 0777 (refer to your webhost knowledge-base if need be).
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php af_ela_super_archive(); ?>` in your archive page template.
-Generally it is named archives.php NOT the archive.php.
-1. NEW(2010-6-20): ShortCode supported, insert'[extended-live-archive]' to your post, then that post will show ELA.
-1. Create a page based on the "Archives" page template.
+3. Activate it in the plugins admin page.
+4. Create a archive page, and put this `[extended-live-archive]` in your page content.
+5. Done!
-1. Then, visit the Settings->Ext.
+6. Then, visit the Settings->Ext.
 Live Archive page once to initialize it.

 == Frequently Asked Questions ==